-We will need to raise more money in order to commercialize our products.
-We anticipate selling additional capital stock to do so.
-However, based on our history of losses, we may have difficulty attracting sufficient investment interest.
-Any future sale of stock will dilute your investment in us.
-We may also try to obtain funding through research grants and agreements with commercial collaborators.
-These types of fundings are uncertain since they are at the discretion of other organizations and companies which have limited funds and many companies competing with us for those funds.
+We also obtain funding through research grants and agreements with commercial collaborators.
+However, these types of fundings are uncertain since they are at the discretion of the organizations and companies that control the funds.
 As a result, we may not receive any research grants or funds from collaborators.
-If adequate funding is not available, we will need to limit our research and development programs.
+If adequate funding is not available, we may limit our research and development programs.
+Alternatively, we may borrow money from commercial lenders, likely at high interest rates, which will increase the risk of your investment in us.